3 Material accounting policy information

 Cash flow hedges that qualify for hedge accounting

 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in the other comprehensive income in cash flow hedging reserve within equity.
-The gain or loss relating to the ineffective portion is recognized immediately in statement of profit and loss, within other income.
+The gain or loss relating to the ineffective portion is recognized immediately in standalone statement of profit and loss, within other income.
 When a hedging instrument expires, or is sold or terminated, or when a hedge no longer meets the criteria for hedge accounting, any cumulative deferred gain or loss and deferred costs of hedging in equity at that time remains in equity until the forecast transaction occurs.
 When the forecast transaction is no longer expected to occur, the cumulative gain or loss and deferred costs of hedging that were reported in equity are immediately reclassified to standalone statement of profit and loss within other income.

 Others